 A platform for meet new people, with whom you had lots of common interests.
 Through the internet I came to meet some of the most amazing folks out there.

 But now past is the past, and the future is the future.
 I think it’s been two years since I last went to an event organized on Facebook.
-Now there are better platforms for this, like meetup.com.
+Now there are better platforms for this, such as meetups.com.

 4. It has helped me in promoting my own projects.